squidicuzz/StakeCubeCoin/doc/init.md

 Upstart is the default init system for Debian/Ubuntu versions older than 15.04.
 If you are using version 15.04 or newer and haven't manually configured upstart you should follow the systemd instructions instead.

-Drop dashd.conf in /etc/init.
+Drop sccd.conf in /etc/init.
 Test by running `service sccd start` it will automatically start on reboot.

 NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they